ALMA-DEV914/dog_breed_search/README.md

 To run this application in a local development environment, Node 8.10.0 or later is required.

-To install the application's dependencies, navigate to the the project directory in a terminal, and run the command: `npm install`
+To install the application's dependencies, navigate to the the project directory in a terminal, and run the command: `npm install` or `yarn install`

 ### Development

-Once the installation is complete, you can run: `npm start`
+Once the installation is complete, you can run: `npm start` or `yarn start`

 This command runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Production

-To view this application as it would run in a production environment, the recommended approach would be to generate a production build and use a static server (like [serve](https://github.com/zeit/serve)) to view it.
+To view this application as it would run in a production environment, the recommended approach would be to generate a production build and use a static server to view it.
+In my case I deployed it on Netlify (just drag or drop your build folder and your app is ready to view)

 ```
 npm run build